+When I worked in an office (a good three years ago now), it took me about 45 minutes to walk into work – a far enough distance that driving could be very tempting!
 However, I really enjoyed the space that walking to and from work gave me.
 It was my time to listen to music or a podcast and either wake up ready for work or unwind after a long day.
-The journey probably took about 45 minutes each way – but when you’re saving on fuel and burning calories, I’m happy to sacrifice that time!

 Mr Money Moustache calculated the true cost of commuting to be approximately $795 a year, which is an insane amount of money that could be so much better spent!

 Walking or cycling more often doesn’t just have to apply to the commute either.
 It can be a cheap hobby (well, free if you already have a bike), a great way of staying fit, obviously saves money on fuel and also reduces your carbon footprint.
 The past few months have really highlighted what a privilege being able to get outside and exercise is (with bike sales up by 677%!!!!), and this is just one of those more frugal habits that simply makes sense.

 If you’ve taken the leap to walking to work, you may have freed up a bit of space on your driveway!
 For those located in prime areas (close to train stations, airports and city centres), you can make an absolute killing by simply renting out the empty space on your driveway.

 Check out YourParkingSpace to easily advertise your spare driving space and start earning easy money instantly.
 I’ve based the savings off the median monthly prices charged in my home town in the UK.